Coronavirus and motoring FAQs: everything you need to know about driving during COVID-19

 The pandemic may change the way you drive, insure and maintain your car.
-However, one thing that hasn’t changed is the need for car insurance if you intend to drive, even during the lockdown.
+However, one thing that hasn’t changed is the need for car insurance if you intend to drive, even during lockdown and as lockdown eases.

 Under UK law, all drivers must have at least third-party insurance if they intend to drive a vehicle on public roads.

 However, if you intend to drive less or not at all, or if your financial situation has changed, you may need to change the terms of your insurance policy.

 Our experts are here to answer common questions and concerns to help you get a fairer deal.